bytedance/flux/README.md

 ```

 You can check out the documentations for more details!
-* For a more detailed usage on MoE kernels, please refer to [Flux MoE Doc](https://github.com/bytedance/flux/blob/main/docs/mlsys_comet_ae.md).
-Try to run some small examples
+* For a more detailed usage on MoE kernels, please refer to [Flux MoE Usage](https://github.com/bytedance/flux/blob/main/docs/moe_usage.md).
+Try some [examples](https://github.com/bytedance/flux/blob/main/examples) as a quick start!
+* For some performance numbers, please refer to [Performance Doc](https://github.com/bytedance/flux/blob/main/docs/performance.md).
+* To learn more about the design principles of Flux, please refer to [Design Doc](https://github.com/bytedance/flux/blob/main/docs/design.md).

 ## Citations